-Gwyn's Barn is a superbly renovated, stunning, open plan spacious barn conversion that will sleep 8 guests in four bedrooms.
+Gwyn's Barn, in The Black Mountains, is a superbly renovated, stunning, open plan spacious barn conversion that will sleep 8 guests in four bedrooms.
 The Barn can also be booked with Gwyn's Cottage (sleeps 6) to accommodate up to 14 guests.

 Tucked away down a very quiet lane and set in the shadow of Castell Dinas - an ancient fort set on a mountain.
 There are scenic views from every window - the Barn is a few minutes stroll to the Black Mountains Gliding Club, not far out of Talgarth.
 This stunning property is paradise for anyone who enjoys hill-walking, pony trekking or cycling around the Black Mountains or Brecon Beacons.
 Owners have endeavoured to retain many of the original features with the unusual vaulted triangular shaped windows and the arrow slit windows.
 There are also the great roofing cruck beams that give this barn such character.